USU-WET-Lab/RiverSTICH/README.md

 Updated on 6/10/2025

-RiverSTICH converts traditional transect-based survey data into descriptive reach-scale attributes and variability function parameters that can then be used by [RiverBuilder](https://github.com/Pasternack-Lab/RiverBuilder) to construct a modular 3D synthetic river channel
+RiverSTICH converts traditional transect-based survey data into descriptive reach-scale attributes and variability functions and parameters that can then be used by [RiverBuilder](https://github.com/Pasternack-Lab/RiverBuilder) to construct a modular 3D synthetic river channel

 <!-- GETTING STARTED -->